This post on new tourist fees and visa changes was updated in 2025.

 Galapagos Park Fee Doubles in Price

-For most nationalities, the entry fee for the Galapagos will go from $100 to $200 this August.
+For most nationalities, the entry fee for the Galapagos went from $100 to $200 last year.
 (Residents of Argentina, Brazil, and Peru will pay $100 instead of $50.)
 As with the attempts to battle overtourism in some of the cities mentioned earlier, this is a strategy to keep visitor numbers in check and increase the budget for enforcement and environmental care.

 All visitors to the islands will need to pay this and it’s usually not included in your tour package: you pay it separately to the park authority.
 This is another reason why “doing the Galapagos on a budget” is an oxymoron and really a bad idea in general.
 Save this trip for when you’ve got a vacation budget to work with, not a backpacker budget.
 It’s a long flight to get out there and then you really need to be on a boat for a few days to go beyond the closest spots to the population centers.